VSChina/iot-hub-e2e-diagnostic/README.md

 3. For 'Device List', it is optional, leave blank to update all devices, or use 'device1,device2,device3' format to update certain devices

 ### Check Dashboard
-Wait around 3~5 mins, Connected device should be 1, the number of messages processed should not be 0, the failed messages percentage should be 0
+Wait around 3~5 mins, connected device should be 1, the number of messages processed should not be 0, the failed messages percentage should be 0

 ### Failed Messages Percentage in ASA
 Failed messages is business logic related concept, for example, we may define one message as failed one if there's no required fields or one field value is considered as invalid.
 In our sample solution, we define one message as invalid if missing 'temperature' field in the message.
 You need to refine the Azure Function per your business need.